hamada-g/blue-lab/docs/lab-journal.md

 - Documented the lab host hardware specifications, available storage, and virtualization readiness
 - Chose Hyper-V as the preferred virtualization platform for Phase 1
 - Enabled Hyper-V through Windows Features, pending restart at the appropriate setup step
+- Created the initial Phase 1 architecture document
+- Reviewed Wazuh Windows agent deployment options
+- Selected PowerShell as the preferred Windows agent installation method for future deployment
+- Confirmed that Wazuh agent configuration cannot be completed until the Wazuh manager/server is deployed
+- Clarified that the lab should use a separate Windows VM as the monitored endpoint rather than preconfiguring the host machine as an agent target

 ### Decisions Made
 - The project will start as a simple security monitoring lab